Evelyn Underhill: Mysticism (1911)

 Underhill's book, Mysticism: A Study of the Nature and Development of Man's Spiritual Consciousness, was published in 1911.
 The spirit of the book is romantic, engaged, and theoretical rather than historical or scientific.
 Underhill has little use for theoretical explanations and the traditional religious experience, formal classifications or analysis.
 She dismisses William James's The Varieties of Religious Experience (1902), and his "four marks of the mystic state" (ineffability, noetic quality, transience, and passivity).
 James had admitted that his own constitution shut him off almost entirely from the enjoyment of mystical states, thus his treatment was purely objective.
 Underhill substituted (1) mysticism is practical, not theoretical, (2) mysticism is an entirely spiritual activity, (3) the business and method of mysticism is love, and (4) mysticism entails a definite psychological experience.
 Her insistence on the psychological approach was that it was the glamorous science of the pre-war period, offering the potential key to the secrets of human advances in intelligence, creativity, and genius, and already psychological findings were being applied in theology (i.e., William Sanday's Christologies Ancient and Modern).

 She divided her subject into two parts: the first, an introduction, and the second, a detailed study of the nature and development of human consciousness.
 In the first section, in order to free the subject of mysticism from confusion and misapprehension, she approached it from the point of view of the psychologist, the symbolist and the theologian.
 To separate mysticism from its most dubious connection, she included a chapter on mysticism and magic.
 Mysticism has been associated with the occult, magic, secret rites, and fanaticism, while she knew the mystics throughout history to be the world's spiritual pioneers.

-She divided her map of "the way" into five stages: the first was the "Awakening of Self".
-She quotes Henry Suso (disciple of Meister Eckhart):